retrokey/Salsa-CMS-2.0-for-Arcturus-Emulator-and-Nitro/README.md

 4. Ready, just use; =)

 <h2>Recommendatios</h2>
-Configure the Permissions table on database as you wish
+- Configure the Permissions table on database as you wish
-<br> Do not add/remove permissions ranks as you wish if u dont know how to add it later on the web
+<br>- Do not add/remove permissions ranks as you wish if u dont know how to add it later on the web